 What is this?

-The Holy Pastafarian Colander is what is known to landlubbers as a calendar.
-It contains all the Pastafarian holidays (one each and every day of the year!), for your piratic enjoyment 😊
+The Holy Pastafarian Colander is what is known to landlubbers as a calendar (referred to by pastafarian dads everywhere as the "New Year Sieve" 😉).
+It contains all the Pastafarian holidays for your piratic enjoyment 😊 (Note: one each and every day of the year!)

 You can find PDF versions in A4 and Letter format and editions with either Sunday or Monday as the first day of the week.